 For example, a journalist may need to reference the exact source of a quote.
 Or a blogger can make it easy for their readers to jump to a specific section of the blog post.

 Let’s look at how to link to a specific paragraph or sentence in your WordPress posts.
-We’ll cover two methods.
-The first will often work better for posts on your own blog, while the second method is better for external links.
+We will cover two methods.
+The first will often work better for posts on your own blog, while the second method is better for external links:

 Method 1: Linking to a Specific Part of a Post Using Anchor Links

 The best way to link to a specific section of the posts on your own WordPress website is to use anchor links.
 This method won’t highlight the sentence or paragraph, but unlike Method 2, it will work with all web browsers.

 Anchor links will immediately jump your readers to a specific place on the same page that is marked with an ID attribute.
 They are often used when building a table of contents.
 However, anchor links can also link to specific sections of other posts.

 You will need to be able to edit the post to add an ID attribute to the sections you wish to link to.
 However, if you notice that an external website has used ID attributes, such as in a table of contents, then you can use them in links as well.

 Once you know the ID of a specific section of the post, then you can use it to build a link.
 It will look something like this:

 Or, if you wish to link to an ID attribute on a different web page, then the link will look like:

 To learn the right way to create anchor links, see our step-by-step guide on how to easily add anchor links in WordPress.